 Is this wiglice vermin of a lawyerling trying to recommend that

-himself.
-But that is only my "Opinion".]
+That is my "Opinion".]

 As the years go by that will become more difficult.
 Any

 me that the bullet should be bitten now.

-[Ed. ~ Perhaps he should have
+[Ed ~ Perhaps he should have

-It is clear that steps will require to be taken by
+It is clear that steps will require to be taken by the

 the circumstances I shall grant the application but postpone

 the grant for a period of six months.
-[Ed.
+[Ed

 ~ It never happened; but how magnanimous of him!
 There